ubccr/xdmod-notebooks/README.md

 * Anaconda or Docker version.
 * JupyterLab version.
 * Name of the notebook you are using.
+* Version number of the notebook listed at the top and bottom of the notebook.
 * A description of the problem you are experiencing.
 * Detailed steps to reproduce the problem.